odubno/gauss-naive-bayes/README.md

 Calculate the Posterior Probability for each class.

-Posterior Probability is the update belief given the new data (features).
+Posterior Probability is the updated belief given the new data (features).

 Predict the class by choosing the highest Posterior Probability.